Qualitative Research opportunities at UA

 - BER 672: Mentored Teaching in Research Methodology: This course provides students with the opportunity to assist in teaching a research methods course.
 Working closely with an Educational Research faculty member, students will gain experience in designing curriculum, implementing thoughtful pedagogical practices, as well as insight into the affordances and challenges that accompany teaching various research-related topics.

-- BER 687: Field Experience: This course offers one-on-one work with a select faculty member to design, implement, and write a research project resulting in a manuscript of publishable quality.
+- BER 687: Field Experience in Educational Research: This course offers one-on-one work with a select faculty member for a student to design, implement, and write a research project resulting in a manuscript of publishable quality.
 Projects and deadlines must be arranged with the instructor. *Note: This course is only available to Qualitative Research Certificate students and students in the PhD in Educational Research program.

 - BER 695: Special Topics: Analyzing Talk and Social Interactions: This course considers the analyses of everyday social interactions, including talk/conversations, through Ethnomethodology (EM), Conversation Analysis (CA), Membership Categorization Analysis (MCA), and Critical Discourse Analysis (CDA).
 We will discuss the theoretical and/or philosophical underpinnings of each approach, the various ways that these methods are adapted and applied, their ethical implications, and relevant debates in qualitative inquiry.